 Many of the studies developed in the past have focused on curing or normalising autistic behaviour from the perspective of non-autistic people.
 In recent years, the scientific community has begun to include autistic adults and children in the development of participatory research to ensure that we can redirect support to what autistic people really need.

 As such, we support studies that focus on recognising the autistic experience and lived experience, supported by the neurodiversity paradigm.

 We have developed an Autism Researcher’s Guide on some tips on how to include autistic people in your research.

 The clothing and fashion industry still does not offer enough solutions to the daily difficulties of autistic people, but it is an important area to guarantee independence.
 Clothing should be easy to wear, comfortable and with less stimuli and other labels that could cause overload.

 Dear Ocean, accepted our challenge and developed clothes, based on feedback we received from autistic people and their family members, about needs and preferred clothing.

 The Infinity collection is sensory aware and developed to be easy and comfortable to wear.

-We partner with international and national autistic activists, thier families, organizations, the scientific community and experts in the field, to translate and expand information and international projects that can help autistic people in Portugal.
+We partner with international and national autistic activists, their families, organisations, the scientific community and experts in the field, to translate and expand information and international projects that can help autistic people in Portugal.
 If you are interested in partnering with us, please contact us at firstname.lastname@example.org

-For autistic people, sex education needs to be more than the mechanics of sex.
-It should be about flirting, developing healthy relationships, safe sex, hypersensitivity during sex, consent and bodily autonomy.
-Adults with autism or a learning disability need safe places to ask honest and open questions.
-We are currently preparing free online webinars on the following topics:
+For autistic people, sex education needs to be about more than the mechanics of sex.
+It should be about flirting, developing healthy relationships, safe sex, hypersensitivities during sex, consent and bodily autonomy.
+Adults with autism or intellectual disability need safe places to ask honest questions without shame.